Sambridda/Palm-Oil-System-Design/README.md

 ### Ambient Data: Weighted-Average Design Philosophy

 Kathmandu's solar irradiance and ambient temperature data are not available from a single authoritative instrument record for this site.
 Rather than anchoring the design on a single "average good day" figure — which would leave the system undersized for adverse conditions — weighted annual averages were compiled across multiple sources and applied consistently throughout the sizing work.
-This methodology appears across solar reliability factors, ambient baseline temperature (18.1°C), and the tank priority scoring matrices ($S_\text{casual}$, $S_\text{immediate}$).
+This methodology appears across solar reliability factors, ambient baseline temperature (18.1°C), and the tank priority scoring metric ($S_\text{immediate}$).

 The limitation is acknowledged: weighted averages characterise typical behaviour, not extremes.
 The worst-case 70°C HTF scenario in the validation table is the explicit hedge against adverse conditions, extended in the current revision by an explicit worst-case simultaneous-demand check (Section 12).